sammigachuhi/my_django/docs/09-creating-models.md

 ## Django shell

 To create instances of our `Questionnaire` class, we will use Django shell.
-This is a scripting language much like Python shell which enables us access the database.
+This is a scripting language much like Python shell which enables us to access the sqlite database.
 To start using the Django shell interface, type:

 ```
 python manage.py shell